leanghok120/Dotfiles/README.md

 ## Introduction

-This repository contains my personal configuration files for BSPWM and neovim, aimed at creating an efficient, visually appealing, and highly customizable desktop environment.
+This repository contains my personal configuration files for BSPWM, neovim, and tmux aimed at creating an efficient, visually appealing, and highly customizable desktop environment.
 Whether you are a seasoned BSPWM user or someone looking to try it out for the first time, these dotfiles should help you get a head start.

 ## Screenshots